-Dr. Flanagan holds 6 U.S. patents and has published 77 journal and conference papers.
-He is the recipient of an Alfred P. Sloan Foundation Fellowship and an ACM ISSTA Distinguished Paper Award.
+Dr. Flanagan holds 6 U.S. patents and has published 85 journal and conference papers.
+He is the recipient of an Alfred P. Sloan Foundation Fellowship, a Most Influential PLDI Paper Award, as well as Distinguished Paper awards at ECOOP and ISSTA.
 His research has been supported by the NSF, DoD, Microsoft, IBM, UC and others.
-He directs the Software and Languages Research Group at UCSC.

-- Programming languages, computer security, web programming, concurrency, verification, type systems, dynamic analysis.
+- Programming languages, computer security, concurrency, verification, type systems, dynamic and static program analysis

 - M.S in Mathematics and Computer Science, 1990, University College Dublin